 The video lesson teaches how to mix colors using a dropper.
 It allows young learners to express themselves through artwork in a fun and creative way.

-With this video, and introduce the child to the world of colors, color wheel, primary and secondary colors as well as how to mix colors using a number of colored dots.
+Watch the video and introduce the child to the world of colors, the color wheel, primary and secondary colors as well as how to mix colors using a number of colored dots.